About Us Bio of Dr. Clayton A. Hubbs

 An Expatriate Painter in Italy: An Interview with Jules Maidoff

-Clay Hubbs died after a typically graceful and quietly heroic battle against multiple myeloma on March 29, 2007, planning future travels while editing copy for the magazine and website.
-Clay was reading world literature voraciously until the very end of his life, as he was intensely aware that the correspondence between physical and imaginative travel transcends space and time.
+Clay Hubbs passed away after a typically graceful and quietly heroic battle against multiple myeloma on March 29, 2007, planning future travels while editing copy for the magazine and website.
+Clay was reading world literature voraciously until the very end, as he was intensely aware that the correspondence between physical and imaginative travel transcends space and time.